nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/DAILY_JOURNAL_SAVING_ENTRIES.md

 ## State Change

-Since you will be implementing functionality in the chapter to create new journal entries in your API, you need to implement the a function whose responsibility is to broadcast to the application that the state of the journal entries has changed.
+Since you will be implementing functionality in the chapter to create new journal entries in your API, you need to implement a function whose responsibility is to broadcast to the application that the state of the journal entries has changed.

 It's state has changed because a new item was added to the array.
 Add the following function to your journal data provider module.